 Marketers, agencies and publishers have primary responsibility for ensuring that everything they do is legal.
 Since the Code was first published, the number of laws designed to protect consumers has greatly increased.
-More than 200 UK statutes, orders and regulations as well as several directly effective European laws affect marketing communications here (see www.cap.org.uk for a non-exhaustive list).
+More than 200 statutes, orders and regulations affect marketing communications here (see www.cap.org.uk for a non-exhaustive list).
 The ASA maintains a rapport with those responsible for initiating or administering any law that has a bearing on marketing communications.
-The system is reinforced by the legal backup provided for the work of the ASA by the Consumer Protection from Unfair Trading Regulations 2008 and the Business Protection from Misleading Marketing Regulations 2008 (see Scope of the Code).
+The system is reinforced by the legal backup provided for the work of the ASA by the Digital Markets, Competition and Consumers Act 2024 and the Business Protection from Misleading Marketing Regulations 2008 (see Scope of the Code).